 It’s literally a garden where we grow free food for you.
 We’re building it on our land, on a section that is currently overgrown (though we did grow some food on it last year), and within easy access from the lane that goes past our house.
 The food we grow there will be free for anyone to harvest – no need to help out, or donate, or anything like that.
 We’ve been planning to do this for a while but were spurred on by the 2019 election results.

-At the moment the small piece of land is unkempt and has no beds.
-We need to raise money to make the area productive and welcoming, and we’d like to fix the shed and provide a safe space for folks to pack up their harvest.
+When we set out the small piece of land was unkempt and had no beds.
+We needed to raise money to make the area productive and welcoming, and to fix the shed and provide a safe space for folks to pack up their harvest.
 We’d also hope buy some tools, wellies and gloves for visitors to the garden, and we needed compost, woodchips and pots.
 A small polytunnel to the side of the shed would allow us to grow food in all seasons, and it could also become a future teaching space as well as somewhere for us to grow more seedlings for local projects.
 We also need signage, flyers and advertising so folks know this resources is there for them, and we’d like to be able to provide a place to sit and have a cup of tea.

 To date we have raised £980 through the sale of hats, and we’ve had additional donations from the local community totalling £104.
 We have also received donations of yarn, compost, wood, plant pots, and planters, as well as a generous donation of seeds from The Free Seed Company and from individuals on instagram.
 In addition we were awarded a community grant from North Highland Initiative for the purchase of two polytunnels and 600L of compost.
 We’re very grateful!